GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

 Creating a pyqtdeploy Project
 -----------------------------

-The first stage of deploying a PyQt5 application is to create a pyqtdeploy project for it by running::
+The first stage of deploying a PyQt application is to create a pyqtdeploy project for it by running::

     pyqtdeploy myproject.pdy